For some, getting a COVID test isn’t quick or painless

 “A little nervous,” he said, as he waited in line to get tested, admitting he felt some “anxiety.”

-The 67-year-old veteran is one of the dozens of people who lined up Monday to get tested for COVID-19.
+The 67-year-old veteran is one of dozens of people who lined up Monday to get tested for COVID-19.
 This comes as the number of cases continues to climb across the state.
-This weekend, more than 6,000 people tested positive, breaking a new record.
+This weekend, more than 6000 people tested positive, breaking a new record.

 “I’m in a high-risk category,” said Vaughn.
 “But I take pretty good care of myself.”